The Working Holiday Visa to Austria

 See our chapter on budgeting for an idea of how much more savings you should have for a working holiday.

 This must be your first participation.
-If you have already been in Austria on a working holiday, then you cannot apply again.
+If you have already obtained a Working Holiday Visa to Austria, then you cannot apply again.

 As a part of your visa application, you must provide proof of health, accident and travel insurance for the full duration of your stay.